Code-Institute-Submissions/ms1-travelsweden/README.md

 <p ><img src="documentation/screenshots/lighthouse-scores.jpg">

-From Chrome Developer Tools, this Lighthouse score is based on the hompage while being viewed on desktop.
+From Chrome Developer Tools, this Lighthouse score is based on the homepage while being viewed on desktop.
 I worked hard on ensuring high scores across the site in particular by putting every image through [Tiny PNG](https://tinypng.com/), and improving SEO scores by adding a meta description to each page.

 ## Testing User Stories from User Experience (UX) Section